 By Jennifer O’Connor

-Jennifer O’Connor is a staff writer for the PETA Foundation.
+Jennifer O’Connor is a research specialist with the PETA Foundation

 Enviroshop is maintained by dedicated NetSys Interactive Inc. owners & employees who generously contribute their time to maintenance & editing, web design, custom programming, & website hosting for Enviroshop.